vijayanant/vijayanant.github.io/content/posts/from-patterns-to-practice/the-architects-compass/index.md

 * Exploring the extreme architectural options first is a good way to understand the landscape of the problem you need to solve.
 {{< /summary >}}

-## Conclusion: It's About Choosing Your Problems
+## It's About Choosing Your Problems

 The choice isn't about which technology is "best."
 It's about which set of trade-offs you're willing to accept to serve the unique, conflicting needs of your business.
 You're caught between the vague demands of "speed" and "scale."
 So what's the first thing a professional architect does?
 You don't guess.
 You analyze.